actris/data-management-plan/DMP/initial-DMP.md

 ### 3.4.
 Reuseable: Increase data re-use [FAIR data]

+The guiding principle is free and open access to ACTRIS data and ACTRIS data products.

 The ACTRIS DC will facilitate data re-use by providing free and open access to ACTRIS data following the ACTRIS data and access policy and the open research data initiative of the European Commission.
 As a result, the ACTRIS DC will implement one or multiple licences for all ACTRIS level 2 data and NRT data that is available through the ACTRIS metadata catalog.
 Furthermore, the ACTRIS DC might also consider issuing a licence on the use of metadata, in order to ensure the visibility of ACTRIS when large amounts of metadata is harvested by third party application/services.
 ACTRIS aims to implement a license from the time ACTRIS becomes an ERIC (probably end of 2020 or early 2021).
 Until ACTRIS has decided upon and implemented one or more licenses, the current [ACTRIS data policy](http://actris.nilu.no/Content/Documents/DataPolicy.pdf) will apply.

 Several features have been implemented by ARES unit to ensure reusability and traceability.
 Just to mention a few: